A General Hidden State Random Walk Model for Animal Movement

 \section{Application to the Analysis of the Movement of Caribou}

-We now apply the model using data collected by Latombe et al. (2014) about the movement of forest caribou in the Cote-Nord region of Quebec, Canada.
+We now apply the model using data collected by \cite{Latombe2014} about the movement of forest caribou in the Cote-Nord region of Quebec, Canada.
 This involved 23 animals with different home ranges.
 The proposed two state model fitted well the data of several animals.
-Because strong variation was observed among animals, in this section we focus on a single animal, wearing a collar recording its locations every four hours, observed in the 2006-7 winter period.
-Its position was observed at $T=618$ time points and Figure \ref{f:trajobs} shows its trajectory, with distance expressed in meters, during the observation period.
+We observed strong variation among animals so in this section we focus on a single animal, wearing a collar recording its locations every four hours, observed in the 2006-7 winter period.
+Its position was observed at $T=617$ time points and Figure \ref{f:trajobs} shows its trajectory, with distance expressed in meters, during the observation period.
 In Figure~\ref{f:trajobs} the distances traveled in four hour intervals are generally small and the caribou is mostly observed around two different sites.
 Because the individual travels between sites, two different states, encamped and traveling, might be envisaged.
 The animal movement mostly takes place in the NE-SW direction.